GSU-Analytics/summer-training/sql-interactive-module/sql-by-example-book/README.md

 # Oracle SQL Training: Intermediate to Advanced Reporting

 This training is intended for experienced users of Oracle SQL Developer who query databases for analytical reporting.
-The focus is on writing efficient, professional-grade SQL for multi-table reporting and advanced data manipulation.
+The lessons are taken from focus [Oracle SQL by Example 4th Edition](https://www.oreilly.com/library/view/oracle-sql-by/9780137047345/) and focus on on writing efficient, professional-grade SQL for multi-table reporting and advanced data manipulation.

 ## Setup Instructions